pattonsgirl/Spring2022-CEG3120/Projects/Project0/README.md

 In your repo for this course, create a file named `git-guide.md`.
 In this file, write up a quick guide to using git & GitHub.
 For each command, include a brief definition of what it does, and a sample of how to use it.

+Entries that are currently crossed out we will either get to later in the course that you could go back and write some details on later.

 ## Command line git

 - status